t2trg/2015-ietf93/breakout-A.md

   - ongoing discussions about needed resource types
 - Look into link relations / form classes
 - Start with reference framework
-  - Agree on experimental use case (e.g., look at ZigBee Cluster Library)
+  - Agree on experimental use case (e.g., look at Lighting in ZigBee Cluster Library / IPSO; get an access token from an ACE-like service to access a pay-to-use resource)
   - Ensure "touching" properties of REST in use cases (not too trivial)
   - Implement experimental prototypes
   - Hold a plugtest to see different approaches and identify problems